sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

           }
       },
   ```
-- Push the updates;
+- Push the updates
-- Log into the Sitecore XM Cloud Deploy Portal, create a project and a deployment using your code and select your repository;
+- Log into the Sitecore XM Cloud Deploy Portal, create a project and a deployment using your code and select your repository
 - When deployment finishes succesfully create your site
 - When site creation finishes succesfully, you should be able to see your site in Pages

-## Running your local SPA Starter + Proxy against the XM CLoud instance
+## Local development against the XM Cloud instance

-- Log into the Sitecore XM Cloud Deploy Portal, locate your Environment and select the `Developer Settings` tab.
+- Log into the Sitecore XM Cloud Deploy Portal, locate your `Environment` and select the `Developer Settings` tab.
 - Ensure that the `Preview` toggle is enabled.
 - In the `Local Development` section, click to copy the sample `.env` file contents to your clipboard.
-- Open the `.env` file in the `./headapps/spa-starters/<your-spa-app>` folder and paste the contents from your clipboard.
+- Open the `.env` file in the `./headapps/spa-starters/<your-spa-app>` folder and paste the contents from your clipboard. *[TODO] JSS_EDITING_SECRET is not supposed to be copied in SPA*
-- From the `Local Development section` copy the value of the JSS_EDITING_SECRET env variable and paste it as the value of JSS_EDITING_SECRET in the `.env` file of the proxy app `./headapps/spa-starters/proxy`
+- From the `Local Development section` copy and paste the value of the JSS_EDITING_SECRET env variable in the `.env` file of the proxy app `./headapps/spa-starters/proxy`
 - Run the following commands in the root of the repository to start the your SPA application:
   ```bash
   cd headapps/spa-starters